-- a) Cornwall: By the end of the second quarter the demolishing of the remaining in-water piers of the old North Channel Bridge was approaching substantial completion, which will occur in early Q3.
-The project is ahead of schedule and on budget.
-The contract for the South Channel Bridge Traveler project was awarded during this second quarter with the expectation that the work would commence once the in-water piers of the old North Channel Bridge is completed.
-The project is anticipated to be completed in fiscal 2020-21. - b) Lansdowne: The Corporation's share of construction works on a toll upgrade and electronic tolling projects was completed and put in use in early July 2019. - c) Point Edward: Additional improvements to the Plaza design continued in order to improve the flow of traffic.
-During the quarter, the emergency road return which provides quicker access to the bridges and plaza for emergency vehicles, was completed. - d) Sault Ste.
+- a) Cornwall: FBCL is in the midst of demolishing the remaining in-water piers of the old North Channel Bridge, and this is well underway and advancing on target and on budget.
+During the quarter, it was determined that modifications to the scope of South Channel Bridge Traveler project were required.
+The procurement for this project have been undertaken and the contract is expected to be awarded during Q2. - b) Lansdowne: The Corporation's share of construction works on a toll upgrade and electronic tolling projects continued.
+These projects will be put in use in Q2. - c) Point Edward: Additional improvements to the Plaza design continued in order to improve the flow of traffic.
+During the quarter, the demolition of certain older buildings were completed and work continued on the emergency road return, providing quicker access to the bridges and plaza for emergency vehicles. - d) Sault Ste.
 Marie: There are currently no large-scale projects in process in Sault Ste.
 Marie.